 Baie-Comeau is a port town in Quebec Canada, located approx 420 km (260 ml) northeast of Quebec City.
 It is on the banks of St Lawrence River and close to the mouth of Manicouagan River.

 There are 2 urban centres within city limits - Hauterive (population around 12,000) and Baie-Comeau proper (population around 10,000).
 The city is named after Comeau Bay, which name honours the French naturalist Napoleon-Alexandre Comeau (1848-1923).

-The oldest part of the city is the Old Post area (Vieux-Poste) near the mouth of Amedee River.
-There in 1889 Eudists established the Saint-Eugene-de-Manicouagan Mission.
-The first sawmill in Cote-Nord was built here in 1898 by the Jalbert brothers (Damase and Henri).
+City's oldest part is Vieux-Poste - the Old Post area near the mouth of Amedee River.
+There in 1889 was established Saint-Eugene-de-Manicouagan Mission.
+The first sawmill in Cote-Nord was built here in 1898 by Jalbert brothers (Damase and Henri).
 The sawmill ceased operations in 1907 after the timber stock was swept into Saint Lawrence.
-Route 138 was extended to Saint-Eugene-de-Manicouagan in 1916 and in 1929, a post office opened with Comeau Bay's English name.
+Route 138 was extended to Saint-Eugene-de-Manicouagan in 1916.

-Baie-Comeau itself (town's eastern part) was established in 1936 when a paper mill was built there by Colonel Robert McCormick (1880-1955), publisher of Chicago Tribune.
-The following year the town was incorporated.
-The region continued to experience economic development with the creation of hydro-electric power stations on Outardes and Manicouagan Rivers beginning with Chutes-aux-Outardes Station (1952), aluminum smelter (1958), and grain warehouses (Canada's largest, opened 1959).
+Baie-Comeau itself (town's eastern part) was established in 1936 when a paper mill was built there by Colonel Robert McCormick (1880-1955, publisher of Chicago Tribune).
+In 1937 the town was incorporated.
+The region continued to experience economic development with the creation of hydro-electric power stations (on Outardes and Manicouagan Rivers) - Chutes-aux-Outardes Station (opened 1952), aluminum smelter (1958), grain warehouses (Canada's largest, opened 1959).
 Currently, region's largest industries are pulp and paper and hydro-electricity.